ptrpfa/CLI-ATM/README.md

 The main ATM application is packaged into a single Java ARchive (JAR) file, which compiles all project dependencies and components, for ease of execution.
 Various libraries are used in the application, such as [picocli](https://picocli.info/) for the main command line interface, and [Twilio](https://www.twilio.com/docs/libraries/java), which enables 2-Factor Authentication through SMS messages.
 ## Features
 ---
+### Fundamental Features
+Various fundamental features have been implemented in this application to support its base operations.
+These include Create, Read, Update, Delete (CRUD) operations on the bank user, and their associated accounts.
+For deletion related operations, deletion will not effect in the actual deletion of data from the system.
+Like real-world banking applications, the data that is selected for deletion will be kept for record-keeping purposes.
+Deletion in this application would essentially only update the respective associated status (ie account status set to disabled).

+<u>User Operations</u><br>
+- User login
+- User authentication
+- New user registration
+- User deactivation
+- Reset of password
+- Updating of user details

+<u>Account Operations</u><br>
+- Account creation
+- Account deactivation
+- Account information inquiry (account details, current balance)
+- Cash withdrawal
+- Cash deposit
+- Fund transfer
+    - Inter-account Transfer
+    - Third-party Transfer
+- Setting account transfer limit
+- Setting account withdrawal limit
+- View transactions
+- View cheques received
+### Advanced Features
 <u>Database</u><br>
 A MySQL database was designed to store the user, financial transaction and other ATM information.
 An in-depth explanation of the database design is provided in [this section](#database-design).